wustep/midi/README.md

 Uses [MIDI.js](https://galactic.ink/midi-js/) and [jQueryUI](https://jqueryui.com/)!

 [Demo](https://wustep.github.io/midi/player.html) - Works best in Chrome and on Desktop!
+Press the 5th button from the left for notes to "stick", creating an alternate portrait of the song.

 ![Visualization of Gymnopedie](http://wustep.me/assets/img/portfolio/starrynight.png)
 *Erik Satie - Gymnopedie No. 1*